+17 (a) In this section:
-- (a) In this section: - (1) "First trust" includes a trust that was distributed to the first trust or a other fiduciary under this [act] or under the law of another jurisdiction.

-- (2) "First trust instrument" includes the trust instrument of a trust described in paragraph (1). - (3) "Internal Revenue Code" means the United States Internal Revenue Code of 1986[, as amended], including corresponding provisions of a subsequent internal revenue law. - (b) An exercise of the decanting power is subject to the following limitations: - (1) If a transfer to a first trust qualified, or would have qualified but for this [act], for a marital or charitable deduction for purposes of the federal income, gift, or estate tax under the Internal Revenue Code or a state income, gift, estate, or inheritance tax, the second trust instrument must not include or omit any term that, if included in or omitted from the first trust instrument, would have prevented the first trust from qualifying for the deduction, or would have reduced the amount of the deduction, under the same provisions of the Internal Revenue Code or state law under which the transfer to the first trust qualified. - (2) If a transfer to the first trust qualified, or would have qualified but for this [act], for the exclusion from the gift tax described in Section 2503(b) of the Internal Revenue Code, including by application of Section 2503(c) of the Internal Revenue Code, the second trust instrument must not include or omit a term that, if included in or omitted from the first trust instrument, would have prevented.prevent the transfer from qualifying under the same provisions of Section 2503 of the Internal Revenue Code. - (3) If the property of the first trust includes shares of stock in an S corporation, as defined in Section 1361 of the Internal Revenue Code, and the first trust is, or but for this [act] would be, a permitted shareholder under any provision of Section 1361 of the Internal Revenue
+18 (1) "First trust" includes a trust that was distributed to the first trust or a 19 predecessor trust or was modified to create the first trust or a predecessor trust by a trustee or 20 other fiduciary under this [act] or under the law of another jurisdiction.
+21 (2) "First trust instrument" includes the trust instrument of a trust described in 22 paragraph (1).
+23 (3) "Internal Revenue Code" means the United States Internal Revenue Code of 24 1986[, as amended].
+25 (b) An exercise of decanting power is subject to the following limitations: 26 (1) If a transfer to a first trust qualified, or would have qualified but for this [act] 27 for a marital or charitable deduction for purposes of the federal income, gift, or estate tax under 28 the Internal Revenue Code or a state income, gift, estate, or inheritance tax, the second trust 29 instrument must not include or omit any term that, if included in or omitted from the first trust instrument, would have prevented the first trust from qualifying for the deduction, or would have reduced the amount of the deduction, under the same provisions of the Internal Revenue Code or state law under which the transfer to the first trust qualified.

+4 (2) If a transfer to the first trust qualified, or would have qualified but for this 5 [act], for the exclusion from the gift tax described in Section 2503(b) of the Internal Revenue 6 Code, including by application of Section 2503(c) of the Internal Revenue Code, the second trust 7 instrument must not include or omit a term that, if included in or omitted from the first trust 8 instrument, would prevent the transfer from qualifying under the same provisions of Section 9 2503 of the Internal Revenue Code.

-Code, an authorized fiduciary may exercise the decanting power with respect to part or all of the S corporation stock only if the second trust is a permitted shareholder under Section 1361(c)(2) of the Internal Revenue Code.
-If the property of the first trust includes shares of stock in an S corporation, as defined in Section 1361 of the Internal Revenue Code, and the first trust is, or but for this [act] would be, a qualified subchapter S trust within the meaning of Section 1361 of the Internal Revenue Code, the second trust instrument must not include or omit a term that prevents the second trust from qualifying as a qualified subchapter S trust.
+10 (3) If the property of the first trust includes shares of stock in an S corporation, as 11 defined in Section 1361 of the Internal Revenue Code, and the first trust is, or but for this [act] 12 would be, a permitted shareholder under any provision of Section 1361 of the Internal Revenue 13 Code, an authorized fiduciary may exercise the power with respect to part or all of the S-14 corporation stock only if the second trust is a permitted shareholder under Section 1361(c)(2) of 15 the Internal Revenue Code.
+If the property of the first trust includes shares of stock in an S 16 corporation and the first trust is, or but for this [act] would be, a qualified subchapter S trust 17 within the meaning of Section 1361 of the Internal Revenue Code, the second trust instrument 18 must not include or omit a term that prevents the second trust from qualifying as a qualified 19 subchapter S trust.